-The study reveals that rough handling of materials by library staff, mutilation of materials by library users, environmental factors such as temperature, light and high humidity, biological factors such as insects, moulds, rodents, bacterias and fungi, chemical factors such as acidity of paper, natural disasters such as flood, earthquake, hurricane, tornados and fire, improper organisation and frequent use of materials were the factors responsible for deterioration or damages done to information resources in polytechnic libraries in Niger State.
+The study reveals that rough handling of materials by library staff, mutilation of materials by library users, environmental factors such as temperature, light and high humidity, biological factors such as insects, moulds, rodents, bacterias and fungi, chemical factors such as acidity of paper, natural disasters such as flood, earthquake, hurricane, tornados and fire, improper organisation and frequent use of materials were the factors responsible for deterioration of information resources in university libraries in Niger State.
 This could be due to lack of plans for managing records or poor allocation of fund to libraries to acquire preservation equipment or chemicals to fight against the agents of deterioration.
-This finding is similar to that of Adekannbi and Wahab (2015) who investigated comparative analysis of the preservation and conservation techniques of selected special and academic libraries in Nigeria.
+This finding is similar to that of Adekannbi and Wahab (2015) who investigated the preservation and conservation techniques of selected special and academic libraries in Nigeria.
 The study found out the causes of deterioration in both special and academic libraries were dust, wear and tear, excessive photocopying, pests and excessive light, frequent use of material, magnetism and biological agents.
-The results showed among others that both special academic libraries adopted cleaning and dusting, shelving to allow free flow of air, security systems, deacidification, technology preservation, refreshing and migration to preserve their information resources.
-The findings revealed inadequate funding, lack of necessary facilities, inadequate manpower, inadequate of staff training and users and security, autonomy and administrative lags, power etc.
+The results showed among others that both special and academic libraries adopted cleaning and dusting, shelving to allow free flow of air, security systems, de-acidification, technology preservation, refreshing and migration to preserve their information resources.
+The findings revealed inadequate funding, lack of necessary facilities, inadequate manpower, lack security etc.

-The study reveals that majority of the respondents agreed that eight out of nine techniques of preservation of information resources listed were adopted in polytechnic libraries in Niger State.
+The study reveals that majority of the respondents agreed that eight out of nine techniques of preservation of information resources listed were used for preservation of information resources in polytechnic libraries in Niger State.
 These technique included: Photocopying of printed documents, re-binding of books and periodicals, microfilming of periodicals, fumigation of the library building, lamination of charts and related documents, air conditioning of all spaces, cleaning and dusting of the books and computers and digitization of old publications of staff, storage of electronic materials such as Compact Disc Read-Only Memory (CD-ROMs), Digital Video Disc (DVDs) in containers, steel cabinet and use of hard disc or flash disc to store electronic books and electronic journals.
 This finding is similar to that of Olatokun (2008) who carried out a survey of the various techniques used in the preservation and conservation of library materials in selected university libraries in Nigeria.
 Findings revealed that preservation and conservation techniques, though adopted in the university libraries, were not effectively in use although the libraries all had preservation polices.
 The study also revealed that cleaning and dusting of library materials was the most commonly used technique.
-The study established that there are indeed incidences of deterioration, the most prominent being books becoming torn and cracking and scratching of digital materials.
-Further results showed that though some of the libraries adopt and use some digital preservation techniques, they are still not effectively used.
-Other findings revealed that inadequate funding was the most severe inhibitor to effective preservation and conservation activities in the university libraries.
+The study established that there indeed incidences of deterioration, the most prominent being books becoming torn and cracking and scratching of digital materials.
+Further results showed that though some of the libraries used digital preservation techniques.